When we talk about building modern Web Apps, Single Page Apps is what comes first to mind.

 The Microfrontend Premium

-Martin Flower, talks about the Microservice Premium, where he mentioned that Microservices comes with a bit of overhead and complexity, which he refers to as the microservice premium.
+Martin Fowler, talks about the Microservice Premium, where he mentioned that Microservices comes with a bit of overhead and complexity, which he refers to as the microservice premium.
 Martin goes on the say that benefits of a microservice architecture start showing results only when size complexity boosters kick in.

 The same holds true for the microfrontend architecture.
 The whole process of decoupling the various parts of components, routing, and templates and delegating them to different systems can become an unnecessary overhead for small or medium apps.